Explore Philippines' Island Paradise

 Puerto Princesa

-Activities: Visit the Underground River, explore Honda Bay, and stroll along the Baywalk.
+Activities: Visit Underground River, explore Honda Bay, stroll Baywalk.

 Accommodation: Beach resorts, budget-friendly inns.